JarrodSwords/super-mario-rpg/domain/README.md

 	* leaning towards "no" because it may not be beneficil for any other reason, and I'm yet to encounter the situation where you would need to do the above

 * does a category stream actually contain duplicate events or event references?

+* is there anything that ties an event to a stream other than where it's placed?